nileshphadke/test-app/README.md

 # test-app

-This is a test app
+This is a test app to test intellij git plugin